nextpyp/pyp/docs/guide/milopyp.rst

 =======================
-Pattern Mining (MiLoPYP)
+Pattern mining (MiLoPYP)
 =======================

-`MiLoPYP <https://nextpyp.app/milopyp/>`_ can be used to map the contents of a set of tomograms, with the goal of identifying targets of interest for sub-tomogram averaging as described in `Huang et al. <https://cryoem.cs.duke.edu/node/milopyp-self-supervised-molecular-pattern-mining-and-particle-localization-in-situ/>`_.
+`MiLoPYP <https://nextpyp.app/milopyp/>`_ can be used to map the contents of a set of tomograms, with the goal of identifying targets of interest for sub-tomogram averaging as described in `Huang et al. (2024) <https://cryoem.cs.duke.edu/node/milopyp-self-supervised-molecular-pattern-mining-and-particle-localization-in-situ/>`_.

 The ``MiLoPYP`` workflow in ``nextPYP`` consists of two steps and is implemented using four blocks: